Publishing FAQ

 How long does it take to get my book published?

-The typical book publishing timeline is 6–9 months, though more complex projects may take longer.
-This includes time for editing, typesetting, design, and proofing stages, where you review drafts and final proofs.
-NOTE: Delivery estimates do not include weekends or public holidays.
+The typical book publishing timeline is 6–12 months, though more complex projects may take longer.
+This includes time for editing, author approval, typesetting, design, flow, pagination, artwork and proofing stages.
+The most common time consumer is the author refusing to return approval on a finished phase of the book.

-The publishing schedule depends on how quickly you can give feedback on drafts and proofs.
-Significant changes or delays you make during production can also extend timelines.
-Even slight delays in returning proofs can add much longer increases in delivery, as now other jobs are ahead of you.
+The publishing schedule depends largely on the author.
+How quickly will the author provide feedback and approval on drafts and proofs.
+Significant changes or delays authors make during production can also extend timelines.
+Even slight delays in returning proofs can add much longer increases in delivery because other jobs take that place in the production line.
 A three-day delay on approvals could result in a 7–12 day increase on delivery.
 Adding additional work (i.e., formatting requests, indenting, adding additional copy, or updating material) will require extra time.
 Requests or adjustments to artwork and the artist’s scheduling can increase delivery time, too.

 Your Publishing agreement will give you an estimated total production timeframe.
 With this, you can estimate how long each stage — editing, design, cover, and marketing implementation — will take.
-For example, on a 270-day (9 months) schedule:
+For example, on a 11.5-month schedule:

 Do I have to pay for my job all at once?